darius/cant/guide.md

 capabilities, because no ordinary code, including the modules themselves, will have read access to the logs.)

-'String sinks' implement the sink protocol but just produce a string out of the characters they are given.
-The constructor `string-sink<-` is in the computational setting, not a capability, because creating a string is not an effect.
+'Text sinks' implement the sink protocol but just produce a text out of the characters they are given.
+The constructor `text-sink<-` is in the computational setting, not a capability, because creating a text is not an effect.
 (Consuming time, space, energy are not considered to be 'effects'.)
-You'd typically use the convenience function `string<-writer` which creates a string sink, calls your writer with it, and then returns the string:
+You'd typically use the convenience function `text<-writer` which creates a text sink, calls your writer with it, and then returns the text:
 ```
--> (string<-writer (on (sink) (sink .say "hel") (sink .say "lo")))
+-> (text<-writer (on (sink) (sink .say "hel") (sink .say "lo")))
 "hello"
 ```

-There ought to be corresponding string sources, but I haven't got around to them.
+There ought to be corresponding text sources, but I haven't got around to them.